PhilNad/with-respect-to_py/README.md

 Can be used by calling the python program with a single string as the argument.
 We could also support multiple arguments (--get, --set, --in, --wrt, --ei, --as)
 - Get: `"In(my-world).Get(end-effector).Wrt(table).Ei(world)"`
 - Set: `"In(my-world).Set(end-effector).Wrt(table).Ei(world).As([[1,0,0,0],[0,1,0,0],[0,0,1,0],[0,0,0,1]])"`

+## TODO
+- Test that using this library from multiple Python scripts produces the intended results.
+- Port this library to C++ and drop the spatialmath dependency.
+- Make Julia and Python bindings to the C++ program.